maksverver/pushfight/README.md

 Recall that the anchor is placed on the opponent's piece that made the last push move.
-That implies there must be a preceding position where this piece was in a different place and pushed in a particular direction, moving at least on other piece.
-ThatIn the resulting position, there must be some direction that has a piece next to the anchor, and an empty piece on the opposite side.
+That implies there must be a preceding position where this piece was in a different place and pushed in a particular direction, moving at least on other piece, and leaving an empty square behind.
+In the resulting position, there must be some direction that has a piece next to the anchor, and an empty piece on the opposite side.
 For example: a piece above the anchor and an empty square below the anchor implies the anchored piece could have pushed up from the square below.

 If there is no direction such that there is a piece on one side and an empty square on the other side, then the position is clearly unreachable.
 An example